Biocatalysis Faraday Discussion

 Abstract Submission

-Oral Abstracts - deadline extended until 25 September
+Oral Abstracts - closed

 A full research paper containing new unpublished results always accompanies oral presentations at Faraday Discussions.